Skip to content

 Which patterns and colors work in the workplace?

 Is a short-sleeved shirt suitable for the office?
-We'll give you an overview of which shirts are suitable for work and which you should wear for your leisure time.
-Because it's not just the cut and fit that you need to consider; the occasion also plays a major role.
+We give you an overview of which shirts are suitable for work and which you should wear in your free time.
+After all, it's not just the cut and fit that you need to pay attention to, the occasion also plays a major role.

 Share